How to Configure Payment Gateways

 Finally, scroll down the pop-up and press the “Update” button.
 Then, “Save” the form.

-The Stripe Checkout Settings are similar to PayPal Checkout except for one field.
-Instead of the Client ID field, there is the Public Key field.
+The Stripe Checkout Settings are similar to PayPal Checkout.
+Instead of the Client ID field, there is the PUBLIC KEY field.
 You are supposed to input the Publishable Key obtained from Stripe here.

 However, if you enable the Use Global Settings toggle, both fields with the keys will be pre-filled automatically.
-After that, press the “Sync Access Token” button and click the “Update” button in the pop-up.
+After that, press the “Sync Access Token” button for synchronization.

 Action Events Settings